whadafunk/routerology/storage/reload_partition_table.md

 - partprobe /dev/sdb
 - blockdev --rereadpt -v /dev/sdb
 - hdparm -z /dev/sdb
+- echo 1 > /sys/block/sdX/device/rescan, *where x is the device in cause*

 After running one of these commands you should check the output of *dmesg*